Class consciousness: Criticism

-The Polish political philosopher Leszek Kolakowski disputed the notion that class consciousness could be instilled from outside by a vanguard party.
+The Polish political philosopher Leszek Kołakowski disputed the notion that class consciousness could be instilled from outside by a vanguard party.
 In Main Currents of Marxism and his other writings, he stated that in order to achieve a unity of theory and praxis, theory must not only tend toward reality in an attempt to change it; reality must also tend towards theory.
 Otherwise, the historical process leads a life of its own, while theorists make their own little theories, desperately waiting for some kind of possible influence over the historical process.
 Henceforth, reality itself must tend toward the theory, making it the "expression of the revolutionary process itself".
 In turn, a theory which has as its goal helping the proletariat achieve class consciousness must first be an "objective theory of class consciousness".
 However, theory in itself is insufficient, and ultimately relies on the struggle of humankind and of the proletariat for consciousness: the "objective theory of class consciousness is only the theory of its objective possibility".

 Austrian School economist Ludwig von Mises asserted that "Marx confus[ed] the notions of caste and class".
 Mises allowed that class consciousness and the associated class struggle were valid concepts in some circumstances where rigid social castes exist, e.g., when slavery is legal and slaves have a common motive for wanting to end their disadvantaged status relative to other castes, but that class is an arbitrary distinction in capitalist society where there is equality before the law.
-Mises believed that under capitalism, one's wealth does not very much affect how one is treated by legislators, law enforcement, or the courts.
+Mises believed that under capitalism, one's wealth should not affect how one is treated by legislators, law enforcement, or the courts.

+Class identity politics has been described as essentialist.